The Zoo Negara is struggling to survive, while some people blame it on their high entrance fees, others point the finger at the animal welfare groups.

 The Pandas are still there now, but the only people seen on the usual weekends are the volunteers who pay RM30 for a chance to work at the zoo.

 If such strong publicity could die only within a year, a simple viral post on social media will not guarantee that the visitors who were there during the weekend will come back in the future.

-Long-term improvements could not be made until the root issues are dealt with it.
+Long-term improvements can not be made until the root issues are dealt with.